Leah has been short-listed and placed in various competitions and prizes for her poetry, flash fiction and short stories.

 Leah has also had work published by Ink, Sweat & Tears and in the Aldeburgh Poetry Festival Herrings Anthology.

-Leah has performed at Afterbirth Poetry Festival 2019 and at various open-mic events in Norwich.
+Leah has performed at Afterbirth Poetry Festival 2019, PsychCreative events, and at Cafe Writers and other open-mic events in Norwich.

-She's a member of the Guild of Health Writers and regularly writes for UK publications including: In the Moment magazine, Female First, The Lady, Eastern Daily Press and Sainsbury's magazine.
+She's a member of the Guild of Health Writers and regularly writes for UK publications.